-As Registered Investment Advisors, Beacon Capital, LLC has a fiduciary duty to avoid activities, interests, and relationships that might interfere with the duty to make decisions in the best interest of clients.
-Accordingly, we do not participate in any prohibited transactions, nor would any employees or agents of Beacon Capital, if we had any.
+As Registered Investment Advisors, Beacon Capital, LLC has a fiduciary duty to avoid activities, interests, and relationships that might interfere with the duty to make decisions in our clients' best interests.
+Accordingly, we do not participate in any prohibited transactions, nor would any employees or agents of Beacon Capital if we had any.

-From time to time, the principal of Beacon Capital, LLC may participate in trades (for herself or for relatives or other non-clients of the firm) simultaneously with Beacon Capital's clients.
-These trades are often executed as "block trades" where clients' orders to buy or sell shares or debt are aggregated and submitted to the broker as one large block.
+From time to time, the principal of Beacon Capital, LLC, may participate in trades (for herself or relatives or other non-clients of the firm) simultaneously with Beacon Capital's clients.
+These trades are often executed as "block trades," where clients' orders to buy or sell shares or debt are aggregated and submitted to the broker as one large block.
 After the trades are completed, the block is broken up ("allocated") among the participants.
 We see no potential for conflict of interest in this type of circumstance and we engage in it regularly.
-However, if a principal traded for his/her own account just prior to placing a similar trade for a client's account, that would be "front-running" and a prohibited transaction.
+However, if a principal traded for their own account before placing a similar trade for a client's account, that would be "front-running" and a prohibited transaction.

-There is also potential for conflict of interest if a trade were to take place wherein the principal was a counterparty to a client's trade, e.g., the principal sold his/her (or a related person's) shares to a client or viceversa.
+There is also potential for conflict of interest if a trade were to take place wherein the principal was a counterparty to a client's trade, e.g., the principal sold his/her (or a related person's) shares to a client or vice versa.
 This is also a prohibited transaction.
 Finally, Beacon Capital, on behalf of its clients or for its principal, does not participate in Initial Public Offerings (IPOs) or private placements of securities.
 As a result, potential conflicts of interest regarding the allocation of such investment opportunities among clients and principals are non-existent.